Mixed-Reality Digital Twins: Leveraging the Physical and Virtual Worlds for Hybrid Sim2Real Transition of Multi-Agent Reinforcement Learning Policies: Methodology

-To this end, we present a bi-directional digital twinning framework, which establishes a real-time synchronization between the physical and virtual realms.
-Fig. \ref{fig1} (captured at 1 Hz) depicts the sim2real transfer of MARL policies discussed in this work using the proposed digital twinning framework.
-Here, we deploy a single physical agent in an open space and connect it with its digital twin, which operates in a virtual environment along with other virtual agents to generate actions in the digital space.
-These action sequences are then relayed back to the physical agent to be executed in the real world.
+We propose a hybrid method for transferring the MARL policies from simulation to reality.
+The term \textit{``hybrid''} specifically alludes to the mixed-reality digital twin framework, which establishes a real-time bi-directional synchronization between the physical and virtual worlds.
+The intention is to minimize the number of physical agent(s) and environmental element(s) while deploying and validating MARL systems in the real world.
+Fig. \ref{fig1} (captured at 1 Hz) depicts the sim2real transfer of the trained MARL policies discussed in this work using the proposed framework while Fig. \ref{fig3} (captured at 5 Hz) depicts the possibility of optionally training/fine-tuning MARL policies (e.g., if there is a significant modification in the real-world setup such as the deliberately introduced turf mat in our case) within the same framework (thereby minimizing the experimental setup while enjoying the benefits of real-world data for policy update).
+Here, we deploy a single physical agent in an open space and connect it with its digital twin.
+The ``ego'' digital twin operates in a virtual environment with virtual peers, collects observations, optimizes (optionally, during training/fine-tuning) and/or uses (during testing/inference) the MARL policy to plan actions in the digital space.
+The planned action sequences are relayed back to the physical twin to be executed in the real world, which updates its state in reality.
+Finally, the ego digital twin is updated based on real-time state estimates of its physical twin (estimated on board) to close the loop.
+This process is repeated recursively until the experiment is completed.
 This way, we can exploit the real-world characteristics of vehicle dynamics and tire-road interactions while being resource-altruistic by augmenting environmental element(s) and peer agent(s) in the digital space.
+This also alleviates the safety concern of the experimental vehicles colliding with each other or the environmental element(s), especially as operational scales and number of agents increase.